 Each faculty member is expected to provide students and the dean with a course syllabus on the first day of class.
-The appropriate center will maintain a master syllabus for each course.
-The faculty member may use the master syllabus with modifications specific to his/her individual classes as long as the required categories are included.
+The appropriate center will maintain a syllabus template for each course.
+The faculty member may use the syllabus template with modifications specific to his/her individual classes as long as the required categories are included.
+All syllabi for current offerings can be accessed via CCD's website.
+Effective Spring 2015, all course syllabi will be required to be uploaded onto Desire to Learn (D2L).